Pacific-wide/HomeostaticSynapse/README.md

 # My Paper Title

-This repository is the official implementation of .
+This repository is the official implementation of Model.

 ## Requirements